-Studio Engineers and Musicians: this one is for you!
+Studio Engineers and Musicians: this one is for youi if you’ve wondered How an AttackWall Works!
 The ASC AttackWall is an acoustic system constructed using StudioTraps and MonitorStacks.
 The result is nothing short of breathtaking imaging, tight & accurate bass, and increased ability to develop mixes that translate perfectly to other sound systems.

 Reduced listening fatigue means you will be able to mix for hours on end.
 The adjustability of StudioTraps means you can grab a few StudioTraps from the rear array and cut another quick track on the mic!

 How the Deluxe AttackWall Works